johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 ### Keyboard shortcuts

-There are few important [Keyboard shortcuts](../appendices/keyboard-shortcuts.md) you should familiarise yourself with.
+There are a few important [Keyboard shortcuts](../appendices/keyboard-shortcuts.md) you should familiarise yourself with.
 The three most important are ++pause++ to toggle pausing the emulation, ++end+pause++ to toggle warp mode, and ++end+f12++ to switch between windowed and full windowed mode. ++f12++ stops the emulation and brings up the WinUAE GUI, but don't touch anything there yet if you're a newbie; things will blow up! :bomb::fire: Just press ++esc++ or the **OK** or **Cancel** button for now to return to the game.